 If you have several devices connected to the computer, it’s likely that one or more of them are incompatible or have corrupt or outdated drivers.
-In which case, the OS may malfunction, throw display errors, or crash altogether.
+In this case, the OS may malfunction, throw display errors, or crash altogether.

 First, shut down the computer, unplug all the peripherals that are not absolutely necessary for the functioning of the system, and then restart the computer.
-If it restarts normally and you don’t encounter the Windows 11 black screen with cursor error, it’s one of the devices that you unplugged behind the problem.
+If it restarts normally and you don’t encounter the Windows 11 black screen with cursor error, it’s one of the devices you unplugged behind the problem.

 2. Check the connections

 Your prime approach when dealing with issues with the display should be to check the connections.
 In most cases, a loose connection or faulty cable is the real culprit.

 A quick fix is to unplug the cable at both ends and then plug it back in firmly.
 Also, check the cable for damages; if any are found, replace the cable.
 This fix works for those using a desktop or an external monitor connected to the laptop.

 Restarting the PC is one of the best troubleshooting techniques and can fix a plethora of errors caused by trivial issues or bugs.
 When encountering a black screen with a cursor, you may not be able to shut down Windows 11 the normal way.

 In this case, your only option is to force shut down the OS using the power button.
 Press and hold the button long enough for the Windows to shut down, and then press it again after a minute to turn it back on.

 When you restart the OS, any bug causing the issue will likely be eliminated.
 Check if the black screen with cursor issue is fixed.
 In case it persists, head to the next fix.

 If you have a spare or additional monitor, try connecting it to the system and verify if the issue is resolved.
 If the issue lies with the monitor, it should be fixed after you replace it.